erandi-estrada/MDEF-Portfolio/docs/Prosthesis/Prosthesis.md

 </p>

 <p style="text-align: justify;">
 Each piece became a small experiment in relation and transformation.
-Through [BookGrip](#bookgrip), I relearned slowness, the intelligence of holding, of pausing, of thinking with the body.
-Through [Listening Extensions](#listening-extensions), I imagined new ways of connecting to non-human rhythms, becoming part-plant, part-signal, part-ear.
-Through [To Be Judged](#to-be-judge), I experienced the tension of surveillance, how the gaze of another can become an extension of both control and vulnerability.
+Through <a href="#bookgrip">BookGrip</a>, I relearned slowness, the intelligence of holding, of pausing, of thinking with the body.
+Through <a href="#listening-extensions">Listening Extensions</a>, I imagined new ways of connecting to non-human rhythms, becoming part-plant, part-signal, part-ear.
+Through <a href="#to-be-judge">To Be Judged</a>, I experienced the tension of surveillance, how the gaze of another can become an extension of both control and vulnerability.
 </p>

 <p style="text-align: justify;">